New Insight from the James Webb Space Telescope on Variable Active Galactic Nuclei: Conclusion and Summary

 \section{Conclusion and Summary}

 In this work, we conducted a deep near-infrared variability study using the public, multi-epoch JWST NIRCam images in the COSMOS field.
 The imaging data are from three programs spanning $\sim$2~years, namely, PRIMER, COSMOS-Web, and COSMOS-3D.
 Within the $\sim$140~arcmin$^2$ of overlapping area, we selected galaxies that varied by $\geq4\sigma$ in F356W between the PRIMER and COSMOS-3D epochs and found 117 variables.
 Five of them have JWST NIRSpec PRISM spectroscopic data from the CAPERS program, which were taken very close in time to the COSMOS-3D imaging observations (ranging from on the same day to $\sim$153 days apart).
 One other has archival spectroscopic data from the 10K-DEIMOS survey at the Keck telescope.
-These six variables, covering a wide redshift range of $z\simeq0.2-3.7$, form the spectroscopic sample that is the focus of this study.
+These six variables, covering a wide redshift range of $z\simeq0.2-3.7$ (with the F356W band sampling their rest-frame wavelengths $\sim0.76-2.97$~$\mu$m), form the spectroscopic sample that is the focus of this study.
 Interestingly, two of these six are in a close-pair environment where the other member did not vary, and two other variables form a close pair themselves.